bUgDrOiiD/facetec-test/readme.md

 # Project

-What is done is this project :
+What is included in this project :

 - MySql database
-- User entity, controller, repo, etc
+- User entity, controller, repo, form and more.
 - Custom validation constraint called "FacetecString", about this validator:

 The validation constraint should test that a string contains either the text “Face” (case sensitive) or the text “Tec” (case insensitive)